 When setting up your document, set your page size to the size you want the final product to be.

-It is always a good idea to have a ‘safe area’ or margin around the edge of your artwork, make sure you do not place any important information or text outside this perimeter.
+It is always a good idea to have a ‘safe area’ or margin around the edge of your artwork, ensuring that you do not place any important information or text outside this perimeter.

-For the best quality, ensure your images are 300dpi at 100%, and convert all RBG imagery to CMYK.
+For the best quality, ensure your images are 300dpi at 100%, and convert all RGB imagery to CMYK.
 If you are using logos, ensure these are in vector format.

 Crop marks let us know where to trim the document.
 You can add crop marks when saving your PDF in InDesign or Illustrator.